ddeereAMCHS/1144-GUI-Practice/README.md

 - Include one label that contains an image
 - Use ItemListener instead of ActionListener
 - When the selection for the combo box changes, the picture should change
+  - Make sure the size of the picture does not change
   - Also print what picture was deselected and what picture was selected
 - When you are done, uncomment the print statement in `Done.java`